dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 The contact information properties (Address, Name, etc.) are displayed in the images above. `ContactId` is the primary key for the table.

-A `ContactIsOwnerAuthorizationHandler` authorization handler ensures that data can only be edited by the data owner.
+A `ContactIsOwnerAuthorizationHandler` authorization handler ensures that a user can only edit their data.
 A `ContactManagerAuthorizationHandler` authorization handler allows managers to approve or reject contacts.
 A `ContactAdministratorsAuthorizationHandler` authorization handler allows administrators to approve or reject contacts and to edit/delete contacts.

 ## Prerequisites